lusystemsbio/NetActAnalysis/benchmark.syntheticGRN/README.txt

  tfActivity/ - benchmark results for TF activity inference linkInference/ - benchmark results for regulatory link inference

-The following folders has the data and simulation of different methods used in the benchmark. regDBs/ - folder for regulons with and without perturbations
+The following folders have the data and simulation of different methods used in the benchmark. regDBs/ - folder for regulons with and without perturbations
 regDBsAUCell/ - folder for regulons modifed according to AUCell protocol regNet/ - topology of the synthetic regulatory network and its visualization